 LOVE WRITING NONFICTION?

 Tall And True is an online showcase and forum for writers, readers and publishers.

 My brother and I still reminisce about our first experience with Buddhism.
-We laugh about how unprepared we were for the class, how taken aback our younger selves were by the sober subject of death, and how I squirmed all evening!
+We laugh about how unprepared we were for the class and how taken aback our younger selves were by the sober subject of death.
+And how I squirmed all evening!

 © 2018 Robert Fairhead